curl/curl/docs/CHECKSRC.md

     /* !checksrc! disable LONGLINE all */

-This will ignore the warning for overly long lines until it is re-enabled with:
+This ignores the warning for overly long lines until it is re-enabled with:

     /* !checksrc! enable LONGLINE */

-If the enabling is not performed before the end of the file, it will be enabled automatically for the next file.
+If the enabling is not performed before the end of the file, it is enabled again automatically for the next file.

 You can also opt to ignore just N violations so that if you have a single long line you just cannot shorten and is agreed to be fine anyway:

     /* !checksrc! disable LONGLINE 1 */

-... and the warning for long lines will be enabled again automatically after it has ignored that single warning.
+... and the warning for long lines is enabled again automatically after it has ignored that single warning.
 The number `1` can of course be changed to any other integer number.
 It can be used to make sure only the exact intended instances are ignored and nothing extra.

 ### Directory wide ignore patterns